bigscience-workshop/bloom-dechonk/README.md

 __Note:__ depending on your training hardware, you may need to modify `ds_config.json` to enable zero-3 or offloading.
 The default settings roughly correspond to zero-2.

+The default training hyperparameters were adapted from https://huggingface.co/bigscience/tr11f-6B3-logs/tensorboard?scroll=1#text except learning rate and warmup steps, which were chosen based on model's learning rate during initial checkpoint
+ this code assumes 8 gpus.
+For a different setup, change gradient_accumulation_steps or  per_device_train_batch_size to get the global batch size of 512 sequences or 2^20 (~1M) tokens

 # Model shrinking code